docarray/docarray/README.md

 - :cloud: You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints
 - :card_index_dividers: You are **parsing data** for later use in your ML or DS applications

-> :bulb: **Coming from Pydantic?**: If you're currently using Pydantic for the use cases above, you should be happy to hear
+> :bulb: **Coming from Pydantic?** If you're currently using Pydantic for the use cases above, you should be happy to hear
 > that DocArray is built on top of, and fully compatible with, Pydantic!
 > Also, we have [dedicated section](#coming-from-pydantic) just for you!